-The time elapsed between the instant when the data is ready to be read and the instant at which the shaft passes that position.
+Time elapsed between the instant when the data is ready to be read and the instant at which the shaft passes that position.
 The lag in degrees is $lag = latency \cdot v$ , where v is the angular velocity in deg/s.

-Power-Up Time

-Time until the sensor delivers valid data starting at power up.
+Power-Up Time Integral Non-Linearity (INL) Time until the sensor delivers valid data starting at power-up.